reborg/fluorine/README.md

 ## Why Fluorine?

 Because configuration is extremely reactive: all applications form compounds with some config management library.
 Now seriously.
-Fluorine is distributed configuration the Clojure way:
+Imagine the following recipe:

+* You have some large number of nodes running your Clojure application.
+You've been careful putting things in a configuration files since the beginning including a great deal of feature toggles (http://martinfowler.com/bliki/FeatureToggle.html) so you can switch things on and off easily.
+* You've also components (at least around long-lasting connections) so you can easily ask a component to restart itself and read configuration again.
+* Your edn configuration files are sitting somewhere in a git repo, organized by folders corresponding to all the different apps.

+The fluorine-server will sit somewhere close to the git repo containing the configuration and will watch for changes to the files sitting there.
+The fluorine-client (optionally as a component) will be connected to the server and registered for changing events for some portion of the configuration tree.
+Now, everytime a pull to the git repo contains changes, running applications will be notified, bounce themselves and receives a brand new configuration.
+No need to restart services or worse, re-deploy apps.

+The main selling points of Fluorine are:

-* edn as main configuration format (json also supported)
+* EDN as main configuration format (json and custom formats will also supported soon)
-* file based, so it can be easily put under source control
+* File based, no proprietary formats or databases, so it can be easily put under source control
-* notifies all connected clients for changes to the configuration subset they are interested in (thanks to aleph, fluorine speaks WebSockets, tcp or udp).
-* provides an easy to use fluorine-client to talk to the server

-## Current status
+* Clients listen for changes using WebSockets (TCP and UDP coming soon thanks to Aleph)
+* Smart caching, resiliency and failover strategies (again, coming soon)

-Fluorine is in ready to use state but it has not been battle-tested nor stress-tested.
+_Current status_: Fluorine is in ready to use state but it has not been battle-tested nor stress-tested.
 So expect some developing, fixes and big changes in the next future.
+The main areas to make it production ready are server failover/clustering and smarter clients (with caching and failover capabilities).
+The reason it's public already is in the hope somebody wants to help me out.

 ## How to install